Covene/MerakiNewClientAlert-Covene/README.md

     2024-07-19 14:17:59,632 - INFO - 10: ORG9

-From the example above, the script will default to running the API request against Org0 (which is just a made up name for an organization).
+From the example above, the script will default to running the API request against Org0.
 If you wish to run the API call against Org7 for example, update the code as follows:

     if orgresponse:
             OrganizationID = orgresponse[7]["id"]